Prof MLA Le Cordeur, STD (UWC), BEd (Unisa), BAHons (UWC), MEd, PhD (Stell)

 Mathematics, Science and Technology

-Nazeem Edwards is a lecturer in the Department of Curriculum Studies and is currently the coordinator of the Postgraduate Certificate in Education (PGCE) programme in the Faculty of Education at Stellenbosch University (South Africa).
+Nazeem Edwards is a senior lecturer in the Department of Curriculum Studies and is a former coordinator of the Postgraduate Certificate in Education (PGCE) programme in the Faculty of Education at Stellenbosch University (South Africa).
 His research interests are within the broader field of Science Education, with a particular focus on the development of students' conceptual understanding through inquiry-based science teaching.
 Dr Edwards has a keen interest in the use of computer-based simulations to expose students to multimodal representations of concepts.
-He also works collaboratively with colleagues in Chemistry to provide high school students opportunities to learn practical skills in the laboratory.
+He also works collaboratively with colleagues in Chemistry on the SUNCOI project to provide high school students opportunities to learn practical skills in the laboratory.
 He has been a member of the South African Educational Research Association (SAERA) since its inauguration in 2013.

 Office number: 4051